 The purpose of this agreement is to confirm responsibilities between the Greenspire / NMC Early College Program and (student name).
-It is important for you to understand what you can expect from the program, and what NMC and your high school expect from you.
-Please sign below that you have carefully read this handbook and the contract and agree to the terms.
+Please sign below that you have carefully read this handbook and agree to the terms.
 Failure to abide by this agreement will result in a release from the program and potential consequences regarding your college transcript.
-Parent/Guardian Signature / Date